abhifx/Google_Capstone/README.md

 Observations:

-The Ride ID is considered the primary key. however since one year of data is used, no table combination was required. hence primary key role was stagnated to counting of records.
+The Ride ID is considered the primary key.
+However, since one year of data is used, no table combination was required. hence primary key role was stagnated to the counting of records.

-The Data has null values in start location and this could be replaced using latitude and longitude data, for this purpose, this is ignored.
+The Data has null values in the start location and this could be replaced using latitude and longitude data, for this purpose, this is ignored.
 Th ride ID is the primary key and no duplicate value was found plus length of the ride ID (checked with len) was 16 and hence considered correct

 The duration was separated and calculated as the difference between ride end time and ride beginning time.